FredericFouche/FredericFouche/README.md

 # Welcome to my Github profile

-I'm Frédéric, a student in Web Development at O'clock School.
-I'm passionate about web development, computer science and electronics.
+👋 I'm Frédéric, a student in Web Development at O'clock School.
+I'm passionate about web development 💻, computer science and electronics.
 From a young age, I was assembling computers, always driven by a desire to understand how things work and to see how they are made.
-This curiosity has been a significant motivator in my learning journey.
+This curiosity 🤔 has been a significant motivator in my learning journey.

-I'm currently learning JavaScript, Node.js, Express, Jest and PostgreSQL in school.
-I'm also learning Vue.js, TypeScript, NestJS and Redis on my own to improve my skills and to be more versatile.
+🌱 I'm currently learning JavaScript, Node.js, Express, Jest, and PostgreSQL in school.
+On the side, I'm diving into Vue.js, TypeScript, NestJS, and Redis to improve my skills and to be more versatile.

-I am in the process of developing my portfolio website using Vue.js and Tailwind CSS.
+🔨 I am in the process of developing my portfolio website using Vue.js and Tailwind CSS.
 For the backend, I'm utilizing Node.js, Express, and PostgreSQL, structured around a RESTful architecture.
 The entire setup is automated for deployment and testing through GitHub Actions and Docker, and it's hosted on my Virtual Private Server (VPS).

-I'm looking for an internship in web development to improve my skills and learn new ones.
-I'm also looking for a job as a web developer after my studies.
+🔍 I'm looking for an internship in web development to improve my skills and learn new ones.
+Post-studies, I'm aiming for a job as a web developer 👨‍💻.

 ## Technologies